spacebeam/core/README.md

 It uses a server/client architecture with the host acting as a server and any number of other containers acting as clients.

-The system is written in a mixture of languages and can be run on Debian 10 or higher, either on a physical machine or a virtual machine.
+The system is written in a mixture of languages and can be run on Debian 9 or higher, either on a physical or virtual machine.

 All data send and received pass through ZMQ sockets, so no special network configuration is required to run the software.